openmeteo/openhi-docker-dev/README.md

 9. `python manage.py migrate` will ensure the database is up-to-date (the database import file could be slightly out of date).

+10. In the container, `npm install` will install npm packages needed for the tests.

-10. In the container, `runserver` will start the server.
+11. In the container, `runserver` will start the server.

-11. In your browser, visit http://localhost:8001/.
+12. In your browser, visit http://localhost:8001/.

 ## Running the unit tests in a visible browser